 In April 2023, CREATE hosted its first ever Accessible eSports Showcase event, bringing together members of the CREATE community, local community organizations, tech and games Corporate Partners, and folks from all over the Seattle area looking to learn about and celebrate ongoing strides being made in making video games more inclusive and accessible to people…

-CREATE’s 2nd Annual Community Day took place on June 8th and was a tremendous success.
-With over 100 registered participants and presenters, this year’s event demonstrates strong growth, returning to in-person (and also virtual) panel discussions and a research showcase of 14 project teams.
-This year’s panels addressed the disproportionate impact of access to assistive…
+CREATE’s 2nd Annual Community Day was well attended with 100 registered participants and presenters.
+We’re pleased with the show of strong community, the return to in-person (and also virtual) panel discussions, and a research showcase of 14 project teams.
+This year’s panels addressed the disproportionate impact of access to assistive technology on children with disabilities…

 Schedule of events for the 2021 CREATE Research Showcase.
 Open to the public, CREATE faculty and students share research in accessibility.